rydmike/flex_color_scheme/README.md

 With **FlexColorScheme** component themes, you use simple flat property values.
 No need for verbose Flutter SDK component sub-themes, with `ShapeBorder` definitions on multiple widget themes to change their border radius.
 The component theming provides a large number of easy to configure options via simple flat properties.
 In many cases you can avoid the both complicated and confusing `MaterialState` theming properties.

 **FlexColorScheme** has many advanced coloring features, like using surface alpha blends.
 It also fully supports Material 3 based color schemes, including seed generated `ColorSchemes`.
 It offers different configuration options that you can use when you generate your `ColorScheme` from key colors.
-Customization features that are currently not available in Flutter.
+You can use this to make more saturated seed generated themes and themes with higher contrast.
+These seeded color scheme features are currently not available in Flutter.
 This includes using multiple key colors as seeds, custom minimum chroma levels and customized tone mapping to ColorScheme colors.

+In Material 3 you can also easily disable surface elevation tint in Material 3 mode and even bring back elevation shadows where they have been removed in M3.
+You can also choose to do this only on iOS and macOS platforms, where surface tint elevation may seem foreign, while still keeping the M3 tinted styles when the app is used on Android and other platforms.

 ## Getting Started